Cataracts in Dogs: Causes, Symptoms, and Treatment

 • Changes in Pupil Size.
 The pupils of affected dogs can appear dilated, and in some cases, they may even be uneven.

 • Clumsiness and Bumping Into Objects.
-As their vision becomes impaired, dogs will frequently have difficulty navigating around the house, often bumping into objects and knocking things over.
+As their vision starts to worsen, affected dogs will be noticeably clumsy, often bumping into furniture and walls.

 • Reluctance to Move and Play.
 Dogs with vision loss will have significantly reduced activity and willingness to play.
 They might even hesitate to move, especially at night, in dimly lit rooms, or unfamiliar spaces.